List of S.W.A.T. (2017 TV series) characters: Zoe Powell

 Zoe Powell is a police officer in the Los Angeles Police Department.
 She first appears during a S.W.A.T.
 Academy session.
 She later passes the selection and became member of S.W.A.T.
 Her lone wolf instinct reminds Street of himself back when he first joined Hondo's team but he uses his past experience and mistakes to help her trust and rely on her teammates more often.
 Her obscure past includes her husband having cheated on her twice and her having had a son at fifteen named Thomas, whom she meets for the first time in the seventh season.
 She proves herself a good voice of reason when providing advice to her teammates and an effective and fierce opponent in the battlefield.
 She is portrayed by Anna Enger Ritch.

 Her call sign was 28-David before it changed to 24-David, Chris Alonso's former call sign.

-Miguel Alfaro
+Miguel "Miko" Alfaro

-Miguel Alfaro is a police officer in the Los Angeles Police Department.
+Miguel "Miko" Alfaro is a police officer in the Los Angeles Police Department.
 Formerly from Long Beach and an old S.W.A.T. rival of Street, he transfers to LAPD, and joins S.W.A.T. from there onwards, taking Dominique Luca's spot as the competitive and humorous member of the 20-Squad.
 In the eighth season, he gains the nickname "Miko" from an Albanian named Zora after rescuing her "Bubu" from pawnshop robbers (in the season premiere, "Vanished").
 He also starts a relationship with Deacon's sister-in-law Nicole.
 He is portrayed by Niko Pepaj.

 His call sign is 25-David.